benedekaibas/learning-cpp/exams/data_types_variables.md

    C) `integer_value int = 4;`
    D) `int_value integer = 4;`

+   Answer A is the correct answer since in c++ you have to declare the type of the variable before its name.
+In this case, it is an integer value since 4 is an integer.
+Integers` size is either 2 or 4 bytes.

 2. **What is the correct data type for a variable that stores a single character?**
    A) `char`
    B) `string`
    C) `bool`
    D) `int`

+   A is the correct answer since char is used for storing single character and its size is 1 byte.

 3. **Which of the following is a valid boolean value in C++?**
    A) `yes`
    B) `no`
    C) `true`
    D) `1`

+   Answer C is the correct.
+Boolean value has a size of 1 byte and its value is either true or false.

 ---